Kazakhstan–United States relations: Kassym-Jomart Tokayev and Under-Secretary of State

-Kazakhstan President Tokayev met with Under-Secretary of State for Political Affairs David Have on August 21, 2019 in Astana, Kazakhstan.
+Kazakhstan President Tokayev met with Under-Secretary of State for Political Affairs David Have on August 21, 2019, in Astana, Kazakhstan.
 The meeting was important as it was one of the first official meetings with the new President administration of Kazakhstan.
 It was a chance for both sides to reiterate their commitment to common goals in the bilateral relations.

 Kassym-Jomart Tokayev and Donald Trump

-President Kassym-Jomart Tokayev met for the first time with President Donald Trump on September 25, 2019 on the sidelines of the 74th session of the United Nations General Assembly.
+President Kassym-Jomart Tokayev met for the first time with President Donald Trump on September 25, 2019, on the sidelines of the 74th session of the United Nations General Assembly.
 The presidents agreed to strengthen cooperation in political, trade, economic, humanitarian and security spheres.

 C5+1 meetings

 C5+1 is a format for dialogue between foreign ministers of the United States and the Central Asian countries.
 The first C5 +1 meeting was held in November 2015 in Samarkand, Uzbekistan.
-The second meeting took place on August 3, 2016 in Washington DC.
+The second meeting took place on August 3, 2016, in Washington, D.C.
 The foreign ministers stressed the importance of developing the transport, logistics and energy potential of Central Asia.
 Secretary of State John Kerry emphasized the willingness of the U.S. to promote initiatives on counterterrorism, trade and investment, economic development, and clean energy in the Central Asian countries.
 The six ministers agreed to launch five projects related to these goals, which the U.S. plans to support with up to $15 million.

-The 2019 C5+1 meeting was held in Astana, Kazakhstan on August 21.
+The 2019 C5+1 meeting was held in Astana, Kazakhstan, on August 21.
 The U.S. delegation was led by Under-Secretary of State for Political Affairs David Hale.

 Next C5+1 meeting took place in New York on September 22, 2019.
-The newly appointed Foreign Minister of Kazakhstan, Mukhtar Tileuberdi, led the Kazakh delegation.
+The newly appointed foreign minister of Kazakhstan, Mukhtar Tileuberdi, led the Kazakh delegation.
 The US delegation was led by US Secretary of State Mike Pompeo.
 The parties discussed ways to expand trade and investment ties as well as integration processes.